brajeshkr108/webdriveriopoc/README.md

 	wdio.conf.js
 	package.json

-	main -> this folder will contain all the Page Objects and common utils. pageobjects -> All the WebElements locator and related UI action method is defined in the corresponding page objects class of pageobjects folder utils -> here we can define all the common utility methods.
+	main -> This folder will contain all the Page Objects and common utils. pageobjects -> All the WebElements locator and related UI action method is defined in the corresponding page objects class of pageobjects folder utils -> here we can define all the common utility methods.

-	test -> this folder consists of : features -> All the required feature is defined in the corresponding feature file resources -> All the external test data can be defined here based on the requirement. stepDefination -> All the step definition files placed in the corresponding stepdef.js file under the stepDefination folder.
+	test -> This folder consists of below subfolder : features -> All the required feature is defined in the corresponding feature file resources -> All the external test data can be defined here based on the requirement. stepDefination -> All the step definition files placed in the corresponding stepdef.js file under the stepDefination folder.